 - Role: To work alongside local nurses focusing on the issues of malnutrition and food insecurity in local communities

 - Types of placements: Rural communities and workshops in small towns in the cloud forest

-- Requirements: Volunteers must speak Spanish to an advanced level or add on a language course to their placement if they are at an intermediate level
+- Requirements: Volunteers must speak Spanish to an intermediate level

 - Accommodation: Host family

 - Price: From

 - What’s included?
 Food, accommodation, transfers to and from our specified airport, transport to and from work where required, insurance, personal webpage, induction and orientation, 24/7 support